Weezer: OK Human and Van Weezer (2019–2021)

 The band recorded a version of "Lost in the Woods" for the 2019 film Frozen II, which was included on the soundtrack album.
-A music video was shot for the song, featuring the band and Frozen voice actor Kristen Bell.

-On May 6, 2020, the band released the single and music video, "Hero", a tribute to essential workers during the COVID-19 pandemic.
+The music video featuring the band and the Frozen voice actress Kristen Bell.
+On May 6, 2020, Weezer released the single and music video "Hero" a tribute to essential workers during the COVID-19 pandemic.
 Simultaneously, they announced the delay of Van Weezer for a time to be determined.
 The song reached No. 1 on the Alternative Airplay chart.
 On May 10, Weezer guest-starred on an episode of The Simpsons, "The Hateful Eight-Year Olds", where a snippet of their song "Blue Dream" from Van Weezer was played.
 On August 14, 2020, the band announced that the album had been delayed to May 2021 in order to coincide with the rescheduled Hella Mega Tour.
-That same day, the third single, "Beginning of the End", was released as a part of the soundtrack for Bill & Ted Face the Music.
+That same day, the third single, "Beginning of the End", was released as a part of the soundtrack for the 2020 film Bill & Ted Face the Music.
 On October 6, 2020, after Eddie Van Halen died, the album was dedicated to him.
-In addition to Van Halen, the album is also dedicated to Ric Ocasek, who produced the band's debut, The Blue Album, The Green Album, & Everything Will Be Alright in the End, as Ocasek passed away in September 2019.
+In addition to Van Halen, the album is also dedicated to Ric Ocasek, who produced the Blue Album, Green Album, and Everything Will Be Alright in the End, as Ocasek had died in September 2019.

-On January 18, 2021, the band announced their fourteenth studio album, OK Human, following cryptic promotional floppy discs and links sent to some members of the Weezer Fan Club a few days prior.
+On January 18, 2021, the band officially announced their fourteenth studio album, OK Human (a play on Radiohead's OK Computer)., following cryptic promotional floppy discs and links sent to some members of the Weezer Fan Club a few days prior.
 The announcement came with a release date of January 29.
-The single "All My Favorite Songs" was released on January 21.
+The album's opening track, "All My Favorite Songs", was released as a single with an alternate version featuring indie pop-rock band AJR.
 The song reached No.1 on the Alternative Airplay chart and was later nominated for Best Rock Song in the 64th Annual Grammy Awards.

 The album was planned to be released following Van Weezer, but when the album suffered a year-long delay following the COVID-19 pandemic, the band decided to shift their focus to completing OK Human first.
 Work on OK Human began as early as 2017, when the band decided to make an album that combined rock instrumentation with an orchestra.
 The band hired a 38-piece-orchestra and recorded the album entirely with analog equipment to achieve their desired baroque sound.
-The album was additionally inspired by The Beach Boys' Pet Sounds and Harry Nilsson's Nilsson sings Newman (1970).
-The album title is a play on Radiohead's OK Computer.The track listing was announced on April 20, 2021, and the fourth single, "I Need Some of That" was released the following day.
-Van Weezer was released on May 7, 2021 along with an animated music video for "All The Good Ones".
-The album has been compared to their fourth studio album Maladroit (2002), and is inspired by 1970s and 1980s hard rock and heavy metal bands such as Kiss, Black Sabbath, Metallica and Van Halen (the last of whom inspired the album's title).
+The album was additionally inspired by the Beach Boys' Pet Sounds (1966) and Harry Nilsson's Nilsson Sings Newman (1970).

+The fourth single, "I Need Some of That" was released on April 21, 2021.
+Van Weezer was released on May 7, 2021, along with an animated music video for "All the Good Ones".
+The album has been compared to their fourth studio album Maladroit, and is inspired by 1970s and 1980s hard rock and heavy metal bands such as Kiss, Black Sabbath, Metallica and Van Halen (the last of whom inspired the album's title).